"Rate Lock" and other Ways to Get a Lower Interest Rate

 Locking It In

-When you're promised a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate over a determined period for your application process.
-This means your interest rate will not rise as you are working through the application process.
+When you're offered a "rate lock" from a lender, it means that you are guaranteed to get a certain interest rate over a certain number of days for the application process.
+This ensures that your interest rate won't go up during the application process.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer period usually costing more.
-A lending institution may agree to freeze an interest rate and points for a longer span of time, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+The lender can agree to freeze an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

 Additional Ways to Save on Interest